josethedream/josethedream/README.md

-# Hello, I'm Philip King
+# Hello, I'm Jose Mercedes

 <a href="https://www.linkedin.com/in/philip-king-06a6036/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Assistant Professor of Cybersecurity
+ Cybersecurity Student

 ## Objective

-Experienced Software Design Engineer with a demonstrated history of working in the Information Technology & Services industry.
+ I want to be Experienced Software Design Engineer with a demonstrated history of working in the Information Technology & Services industry.